Education Research Current About VU Amsterdam NL

 About the ALP

-Contact Academic Language Programme
+Contact the Academic Language Programme

 For VU staff: contact us about courses on communicative skills or questions related to language policy.

-Dr. Gea Dreschler, academic director ALP
+Dr. Gea Dreschler, ALP academic director

 Dr. Nel de Jong, coordinator ALP for Dutch (NT1, NT2)